Nutzzz/GameFinder/README.md

 ### Dolphin/MAME

-These handlers both require you pass the path to the emulator executable.
+These handlers both require you pass an AbsolutePath to the emulator executable when instantiating the handler class, e.g., `new MAMEHandler(fileSystem, mamePath)`.

 ### Oculus